squareops/terraform-aws-vpc/README.md

 ### [SquareOps Technologies](https://squareops.com/) Your DevOps Partner for Accelerating cloud journey.

 <br>
-Terraform module to create Networking resources for workload deployment on AWS Cloud.
+Terraform module to create Networking resources with IPv4 or dual stack IP mode enabled for workload deployment on AWS Cloud.

 ## Usage Example